To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Consider Professional Pest Control

-If you have a severe problem, you may want to get professionals to treat your yard and house.
+If you have a severe problem, you may want to hire professionals to treat your yard and house.
 But do your homework about what kinds of chemicals they use to ensure they are safe for your family members and pets.
 Some companies may offer natural extermination remedies instead of toxic chemicals.
 You can also consider going the DIY route by purchasing pet-friendly pest control products.

 What’s The Best Tick Prevention For Dogs?